USDA-FSA/fsa-design-system/components/section/index.md

 custom_js: ["ga/ga-tracker.js", "ga/generic.js"]
 ---

-Other than background-color variations, they are not strictly visible in the user interface itself.
-Most page templates likely will use just one `fsa-section--[variation]`, though multiple Section rows may be stacked to distinguish horizontal groups of content.
+Other than background-color variants, they are not strictly visible in the user interface itself.
+Most page templates likely will use just one `fsa-section--[variant]`, though multiple Section rows may be stacked to distinguish horizontal groups of content.

 <aside>
   <div class="fsa-alert fsa-alert--info fsa-alert--no-icon">